georg-jung/FastBertTokenizer/README.md

 * handles unicode control chars
 * handles other alphabets such as greek and right-to-left languages

-Note that while [BERTTokenizers handles token type incorrectly](https://github.com/NMZivkovic/BertTokenizers/issues/18), it does support input of to pieces of text that are tokenized with a separator in between. *FastBertTokenizer* currently does not support this.
+Note that while [BERTTokenizers handles token type incorrectly](https://github.com/NMZivkovic/BertTokenizers/issues/18), it does support input of two pieces of text that are tokenized with a separator in between. *FastBertTokenizer* currently does not support this.

 ## Benchmark